zachyking/cardano-token-server/README.md

-# SAFE-JOBS API
+# VALIDATE AND SIGN API

-Process jobs in `concurrency = 1` mode, next one starts after previous finishes even when parallel requests are happening.
+Cardano multisig tx backend validating, signing and submitting in `concurrency = 1` mode.
+Next one starts after previous finishes even when parallel requests are happening.

 ## Uses Fastify, to build:
 ```